Fufec/CaseDigest/README.md

 - Google Gemini API key

 ## Running the app locally
 There is a jar file available in the releases section.
-If you prefer building the app from scratch, follow these steps:
+You will still need to put your API key in to the environment variable (see bellow).
+If you prefer building the app from scratch, you can use Gradle.

 ### 1. Configuring the environment
 > **The app uses Google Gemini to summarize the text from PDFs.
 To run the app locally, you'll need to set an environment variable called `GEMINI_API_KEY`:**